-- A zero rate of change indicating an unoccupied track, or a train stopped within the approach but not yet within the island circuit - An increasing rate of change caused by a train moving away from the crossing located at any point within the island circuit will activate the SGCP4000 / MS4000.
-The island frequency may be selected from a number of available frequencies ranging from 2.14 kHz to 20.2 kHz.
+- A zero rate of change indicating an unoccupied track, or a train stopped within the approach but not yet within the island circuit - An increasing rate of change caused by a train moving away from the crossing

 Operating parameters are programmable via buttons on the CPU II+ / CPU III module.
-Self-check circuits in the SGCP4000 / MS4000 test the unit at specific intervals, ensuring safe operation.
+Self-check circuits in the SGCP 4000/MS 4000 test the unit at specific intervals, ensuring safe operation.
 Module status LED indicators plus diagnostic messages, which are displayed on the 4-Character display, combine to permit rapid troubleshooting.

-The SGCP4000 / MS4000 island circuit is established and controlled by a high frequency island module that contains separate transmitter and receiver circuits.
+The SGCP 4000/MS 4000 island circuit is established and controlled by a high frequency island module that contains separate transmitter and receiver circuits.
 The length of the island circuit is established by the location of the track connections on either side of the crossing.
-A train
+A train located at any point within the island circuit will activate the SGCP 4000/MS 4000.
+The island frequency may be selected from a number of available frequencies ranging from 2.14 kHz to 20.2 kHz.